 Emerging Topics – Insights from “Behind the Scenes”

-Interview with Dr. Martina Keilbach (Graduate School Global and Area Studies, U Leipzig, Germany)
+Interview with Dr. Martina Keilbach (Graduate School Global and Area Studies, Leipzig U)

 Which topics are currently debated in the academic and scientific community, which ideas are contemplated, tried out, and discussed?
 Which questions do transregional studies tackle at the moment?
 Which fields are expanded and which aspects will be central in the emerging research?